h2oai/h2o4gpu/README.md

 make veryallclean
 ```

 This installs full h2ogpuml as user.
 It also compiles a python wheel and puts it in $BASE/src/interface_py/dist/h2ogpuml-0.0.1-py2.py3-none-any.whl .
-To install this wheel file do: pip install $BASE/src/interface_py/dist/h2ogpuml-0.0.1-py2.py3-none-any.whl --user
+One can share this wheel and have someone install it as: pip install h2ogpuml-0.0.1-py2.py3-none-any.whl

 - test python package